 - Get more great city views from the top of the Kuala Lumpur Tower or with a drink in the swanky Sky Bar at Traders Hotel.

 - Party hard in the clubs along Jalan P Ramlee.

 - Saunter along the canopy walk at KLForest Eco Park.

 - Take the kids to Dinosaurs Alive KL.

 Filled with backpacker accommodations and tourist-focused eateries, Chinatown is one of the cheapest neighbourhoods in Kuala Lumpur.
+If you’re trying to not go overboard with your travel budget in Malaysia, then we recommend staying here.
 The area hosts a number of historic and cultural attractions and is also home to a large street market and other places to shop for bargain goods.

 It could also be a good base for first-time visitors to the city if you prefer to be immersed in a cultural enclave than surrounded by the modern marvels and hustle and bustle of KLCC.

-– Admire the stunning gopuram over the entrance of Sri Mahamariamman Temple and step inside KL’s main Hindu temple to see beautiful statues and religious artwork.
+- Admire the gopuram over the entrance of Sri Mahamariamman Temple and step inside to see beautiful statues and religious artwork.
 Remember to dress modestly and take your shoes off!

 - Hunt for bargains along the bustling Petaling Street, a pedestrianised street market.
 Do be aware, however, that most goods are imitations.

 - Peruse ornate handicrafts in Central Market.